Gautham Ram Karthik: Early life and background

-Gautham Karthik was born on 12 September 1989 to actor Karthik and his first wife, actress Ragini.
+Gautham Ram Karthik was born on 12 September 1989 to actor Karthik and his first wife, actress Ragini, who is a Toda tribal.
 Gautham's parents split when he was aged nine, and he subsequently grew up with his mother in Ooty, while his father only visited him once a year.

 He graduated from Christ University, Bangalore, when film-maker Mani Ratnam approached him with an offer.
 He holds a bachelor's degree in Psychology, English & Media.
 In college, he performed as a guitarist and vocalist in the band, Dead End Street.
 He married actress Manjima Mohan, his co-star from Devarattam, on November 28, 2022.

 Career

-Reports as early as 2003 suggested that actor Karthik was interested in directing a film with his son in the lead role, though the project never took off.
-During a press conference in December 2009, Karthik revealed that his son, Gautham, would make his debut in Mani Ratnam's next venture after completion of Ratnam's bilingual films Raavan and Raavanan.
-After a brief postponement and speculation, Mani Ratnam announced that Gautham would make his debut in Kadal in February 2012.
+2013–2017

 Gautham revealed that he initially felt Ratnam had approached him to be a part of the technical crew and was surprised when he was handed the lead role.
 Gautham briefly took acting lessons from Kalairani and began to shoot for Kadal across regions in South India for close to a year.
 After the shootings were completed, he was introduced to the media at the music launch event for the Telugu version of the film in Hyderabad.
 The film opened in February 2013 to mixed reviews, though Gautham Karthik's performance of a deprived youngster caught between the characters played by Arvind Swamy and Arjun was unanimously praised.
 A critic noted "Gautham delivers in his very first film.
 He scores in action as well as dance department too", while a reviewer from Rediff.com wrote that the actor "pulled it off with elan", labelling him as "a natural performer and is surely here to stay".
 His second film, Yennamo Yedho, a remake of the Telugu film, Ala Modalaindi released in April 2014 to mixed reviews and a lukewarm box office, while Gautham's performance was praised by the critics.
 His next release was director Aishwarya Dhanush's Vai Raja Vai on 1 May 2015, which opened to positive reviews and was a commercial success.
-In 2017, he has worked in five films simultaneously, including Muthuramalingam, Rangoon, Ivan Thanthiran, Hara Hara Mahadevaki and Indrajith.
+In 2017, he has worked in five films including, Muthuramalingam, Rangoon, Ivan Thanthiran, Hara Hara Mahadevaki and Indrajith.